-Resources to help facility and property management professionals run more efficient buildings and facilities.
+Resources to help economic development and site selection professionals connect with new places and locations.
 The archive for Research articles.

 The paper examines an array of Clean Power Plan strategies related to buildings, ranging from incremental to transformational.